19hours/sg-statutes/Acts/Income Tax Act.md

 (i) a person (referred to in this section as transferor) transfers the legal interest in any securities (referred to in this section as transferred securities) to another person (referred to in this section as transferee) for any commercial purpose;

-(ii) the transferor re-acquires the transferred securities or acquires equivalent securities from the transferee at a later time;
+(ii) the transferor re‑acquires the transferred securities or acquires equivalent securities from the transferee at a later time;

 (iii) the transferor retains the risk of loss or opportunity for gain in respect of the transferred securities;